ajw628/guilder-chronicles/Player Characters/The Circus Troupe/Axel the Bear Dog.md

-Axel is a baby black bear that lived
+Axel is a baby black bear that lived in the woods north of [[Penshurst]].
+He lived with his parents until the [[The Circus Troupe]] killed the adult black bears as a quest.
+The party unsuccessfully tried to tame and disguise the bear as a dog.
+It however was successful in escaping and outrunning the party.